magentabusiness/magentabusiness.github.io/docs/paas/eu/user-guide/ui/devices.md

         title: 'In the device creation form, fill in the required fields: <b>Name</b> – a unique name for the device; <b>Device profile</b> – by default, the profile is set to "<b>default</b>", but you can choose a different profile if needed.
 Click "<b>Add</b>".'
     3:
         image: https://img.thingsboard.io/helloworld/getting-started-pe/hello-world-1-1-provision-device-4-pe.png
-        title: 'A window will immediately open where you can check the device&#39;s connection to ThingsBoard platform.
+        title: 'A window will immediately open where you can check the device&#39;s connection to IoT Hub platform.
 This step is optional.
 For now, let&#39;s close this window and return to the connection check in more detail later.'
     4:
         image: https://img.thingsboard.io/helloworld/getting-started-pe/hello-world-1-1-provision-device-5-pe.png
         title: 'Device successfully created and is now available in the list.'